Lecture hall graphs and the Askey scheme: Introduction

 is the generating function for all Motzkin paths from \( (0,0) \) to \( (3,1) \) as shown in \Cref{fig:motzkin}.
 Using this combinatorial interpretation for \( \sigma_{n,k} \) one can show that the moments of Hermite, Charlier, and Laguerre polynomials are generating functions for perfect matchings, set partitions, and permutations, respectively.
 Viennot also found a combinatorial model for $\nu_{n,k}$ using lattice paths called Favard paths.
-See \cite{CKS, ViennotLN, ViennotOP, Zeng2021} for more details on the combinatorics of orthogonal polynomials.

 There is a natural way to extend univariate orthogonal polynomials to multivariate orthogonal polynomials using bialternant formulas.
-In the expansion of the multivariate orthogonal polynomials (resp.~Schur polynomials) in terms of Schur polynomials (resp.~multivariate orthogonal polynomials), the coefficients are given as determinants of \( \nu_{n,k} \) (resp.~\( \mu_{n,k} \)).
-Therefore one may ask whether the Lindstr\"om--Gessel--Viennot (LGV) lemma \cite{LGV}, see also \cite[Chapter~32]{Aigner2018}, can be used to find an interpretation for the Schur coefficients using nonintersecting paths.
-However, neither Motzkin paths nor Favard paths give such a model.
-One of the motivations of this paper is to find a combinatorial interpretation for the mixed moments that can be extended naturally to multivariate orthogonal polynomials.
+In the expansion of the multivariate orthogonal polynomials (resp.~Schur polynomials) in terms of Schur polynomials (resp.~multivariate orthogonal polynomials), the coefficients are given as determinants of \( \nu_{n,k} \) (resp.~\( \sigma_{n,k} \)).
+Therefore one may ask whether the Lindstr\"om--Gessel--Viennot (LGV) lemma \cite{LGV} (see also \cite[Chapter~32]{Aigner2018}) can be used to find an interpretation for the Schur coefficients using nonintersecting paths.
+However, neither Motzkin paths nor Favard paths give such a model, since their underlying graphs are not planar.
+One of the motivations of this paper is to find a planar graph that provides a lattice path interpretation for the mixed moments, so that it can be extended naturally to multivariate orthogonal polynomials.

-In \cite{LHT} the second and fourth authors of this paper introduced the lecture hall graph in which paths are in natural bijection with lecture hall partitions and anti-lecture hall compositions.
+Corteel and Kim \cite{LHT} introduced the lecture hall graph in which paths are in natural bijection with lecture hall partitions and anti-lecture hall compositions.
 Lecture hall partitions with $n$ nonnegative parts were originally defined in the enumeration of certain affine permutations coming from the affine Coxeter group $\tilde{C}_n$ \cite{BME1}.
-They also have many connections with other combinatorial objects, see \cite{LHPSavage} for example.
+They also have many connections with other combinatorial objects; see \cite{LHPSavage} for example.

 Corteel and Kim \cite{LHT} found a path model in the lecture hall graph for both mixed moments and coefficients of the little \( q \)-Jacobi polynomials.
 A nice feature of their combinatorial model is that it can be extended to give a tableau model for multivariate little \( q \)-Jacobi polynomials.
 Their discovery of the combinatorial model for little \( q \)-Jacobi polynomials, however, was somewhat by accident, because the coefficient \( \nu_{n,k} \) of the little \( q \)-Jacobi polynomial happens to be equal to a formula, previously established in \cite{trunc_LHP}, for a generating function for truncated lecture hall partitions.